-Approved by the Board of Trustees on September 15, 2016 Amended & Approved on November 11, 2021
+Approved by the Board of Trustees on March 13, 2025

 Pandemic

 The purpose of this policy is to establish the protocol that will be used in the event of a pandemic.
 If there is a serious infectious disease outbreak, the LaGrange Library must plan for staff being unable to report to work.
 In addition, other public health measures may require limiting or canceling social and public gatherings, quarantines and/or other social distancing measures which can impact library hours and services.
 If there is a serious infectious disease outbreak, recovery may be slow and it is important to ensure that core business activities of the Library can be maintained for several weeks or more with limited staff and reduced hours.